knobs-dials/touchy/README.md

 # touchy

-I wanted a way to visualize and experiment with musical intervals.
+I wanted a way to visualize musical intervals, in a layout that's not a keyboard (because they're effectively biased to specific modes/keys).

 This
 - allows different layouts (I've played with chromatic, guitar layout, isometric with thirds and fifths)